appium/appium/packages/appium/docs/en/developing/build-plugins.md

 Method with the same name as that of a driver, your command (in this case `plugMeIn`) will be called first.
 You can choose to run the driver's original behaviour via `next` if you want.

+### Build Appium Doctor checks

+Your users can run `appium plugin doctor <pluginName>` to run installation and health checks.
+Visit the [Building Doctor Checks](./build-doctor-checks.md) guide for more information on this capability.

 ### Update the Appium server object

 You probably don't normally need to update the Appium server object (which is an